-Naples and Marco Island – This portion of the state is one of the most beautiful and has been a good place for us to work resolving losses for insurers and property owners alike as we have since Hurricane Charlie in 2004.
+Naples and Marco Island – This portion of the state is one of the most beautiful and has been a good place for us to work resolving losses for insurers and property owners alike as we have since Hurricane Charley in 2004.

 We have taken many assignments in this market both for insurers and property owners with great success for our clients regardless of their affiliation.
 This has also been a location where we have been pleased to provide hard construction services and have restored several properties and provided building consulting services for many more.
 We love this section of the Florida coast and revel in the fantastic residential and commercial structures we get to serve on.
 We have restored large residences in Naples as Complete General Contractors, Inc. and others up the hill in Ft.
 Myers & Port Charlotte especially following Hurricane Charlie and now Irma.

 Our staff has been successful for our clients in the appraisal process on many residences and commercial properties from Useppa Island down to Marco Island into Sebring.
 This is a different market than Miami even though many of the building materials and sometimes the aesthetics are the same.

 If Complete Inc. can be of service to resolve the disputed property damage losses you or your organization is facing please give us a call.

 - Hurricane Irma – September 2017 – https://en.wikipedia.org/wiki/Hurricane_Irma